OAuth 2.0 device flow with Office365/Exchange IMAP/POP3/SMTP

 System.Diagnostics.Process.Start(

-new ProcessStartInfo(result.VerificationUrl)
+new ProcessStartInfo(callback.VerificationUrl)

 { UseShellExecute = true }